 It's also worth noting that there are cases where the interpreter feels faster, at least on initial execution.
 Julia's JIT compiler produces excellent results, but all that code-analysis takes time; there is interest in exploring whether running more code in the interpreter could reduce latency, a.k.a. the "time to first plot" problem.
 JuliaInterpreter is a potential tool for exploring that trade off, and it appears that not much additional work would be needed.

-variables, the handling of try/catch, locks and threads, and the
+struct definitions, global variables, the handling of try/catch, locks and threads, and the treatment of

 As of this writing, most of the cleanly-isolated problems have been fixed.
 While we are still far from perfect, the pursuit of such a demanding goal has contributed extensively to the robustness of these young packages.